Contact Burnham Law today!

 (8) The court may order mediation, pursuant to section 13-22-311, C.R.S., to assist the parties in formulating or modifying a parenting plan or in implementing a parenting plan specified in subsection (7) of this section and may allocate the cost of said mediation between the parties.

 Relocation issues can add complications to an already emotionally-charged situation.
-To ensure that you and your children’s best interests and rights are protected during this process, obtaining legal assistance is necessary, contact The Burnham Law Firm today.
+To ensure that you and your children’s best interests and rights are protected during this process, obtaining legal assistance is necessary, contact Burnham Law today.